dymmond/sayer/docs/features/callbacks.md

 # Callbacks

-This guide offers an exhaustive, thoroughly explained exploration of Sayer’s **@app.callback** system.
+This guide offers an exhaustive, thoroughly explained exploration of Sayer's **@app.callback** system.
 It includes detailed explanations of the purpose, behavior, and usage of callbacks, along with richly annotated examples and best practices.

 ## Overview